Fuufs/WAIUA/README.md

 1. Open the app
 2. WAIUA will automatically check for new matches or wait for a match like a good boi
 3. Win games (unless you find out you're playing against a smurf.
 In that case RIP your RR)

-## Roadmap and Known Bugs

-Please check the [issues tab](https://github.com/Soneliem/WAIUA/issues) before making a new issue.
-My [Discord Server](https://discord.gg/X7CYCeZSRK) has a list of known bugs and upcoming features.

 ## Built With